ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Pure functions and mathematics

-This section is not strictly necessary and if you feel like it you can skip it and maybe come back to it later on.

 With pure functions you have at your disposal mathematics that can help you talk about functions and visualize what is happening and what the functions is doing because we can use this new tool to draw diagrams of the functions.

-In mathematics a function is a machine (a relation) that given an input set and an output set (that can also be the same) it associates element of the input set to elements of the output set and it never associates elements in the input set to multiple elements in the output set.
+In mathematics a function is a relation that given an input set and an output set (that can also be the same) it associates element of the input set to elements of the output set and it never associates elements in the input to more than one element in the output.
 We can **colloquially** call this operation mapping and say that *a function maps elements of the input set into elements of the output set*.

 The input set is called **domain** of the function and the output set is called **codomain** of the function.